 The additional entities linked to the customer object are:

-Except for subscriptions, all the other entities are common to the customer object as well.
+Except subscriptions, all the other entities are common to the customer object.

 You can access your customer details from the Customers tab.

-You can also perform other operations such as Send Email, Export, etc. from the index page of the Customers.
+You can also perform other operations such as Send Email, Export, etc. from within the index page shown above.

-You can choose to exempt a customer from paying taxes by selecting the This customer is exempt from tax payment checkbox.
+You can choose to exempt a customer from paying taxes by selecting the This customer is tax exempt checkbox.

-When you need a customer to pay directly from their bank account, select Allow this customer to pay via his/her bank account.
+When you need a customer to pay directly from their bank account, select Allow customer to pay via their bank account.
 This is possible for new and existing customers.